| Under the Radar

 heavy, armoured cable, but no evidence of a water

+supply.
 A crazy place and crazy

 times!
 Even it's dilapidated state, imagining